"

 Remember that your main character has to have a goal, something they want, and that goal is direct and not emotional.

-The main character also should have what we call a personal desire.
+The main character also should have what we call a personal journey.
 The goal is external and drives the plot.
-The personal desire is internal and it motivates the goal.
-The goal is a way to achieve the personal desire.
-The main character is not always conscious of the personal desire.
+The personal journey is internal and it motivates the goal.
+The goal is a way to achieve the personal journey.
+The main character is not always conscious of the personal journey.
 They could be, but they don’t have to be.
 In the movie Rocky, the goal is to win the fight.
-The personal desire is for Rocky to prove he’s not a bum, he’s worth something.
+The personal journey is for Rocky to prove he’s not a bum, he’s worth something.
 In the end (spoiler alert), he doesn’t win the fight, but he does prove he’s worth something.
 We have seen the almost squalid life he lives.
 We have seen him try to make connections with Adrian.
 We have seen him lament never getting a chance before.
 In the end, he shows everyone, including himself, that he is special.